Edorian McCullough

-Edorian McCullough (born January 6, 1982, in Dallas, Texas) is a former sprinter and American football cornerback and running back.
+Edorian McCullough (born January 6, 1982) is a former sprinter and American football cornerback and running back.
 He won the Texas high school championship in the 100 meters in consecutive years as a junior and senior and set district records with 340 rushing yards in a single game and 1,755 yards in a season.
 Rated as one of the top high school football players in the country, he signed with the University of Texas where he played in all 13 games as a true freshman and was selected as the Longhorns' Outstanding Defensive Newcomer Award.
 He left the University of Texas after one season due to academic issues and transferred to the City College of San Francisco, where he was selected as a Junior College All-American in 2004.
 He signed with Oregon State University in 2005, but he failed to meet the school's academic requirements and did not play for the Beavers.
 In 2006, he signed with the Jacksonville Jaguars as a free agent, but he was released in early September 2006 as part of the final cut before the start of the regular season.
 He was a member of the 2007 Frankfurt Galaxy team that lost the NFL Europa championship to the Hamburg Sea Devils in World Bowl XV.
 He signed with the West Texas Roughnecks of the Indoor Football League in 2010.